Data structure alignment: Hardware significance of alignment requirements

 Alignment concerns can affect areas much larger than a C structure when the purpose is the efficient mapping of that area through a hardware address translation mechanism (PCI remapping, operation of a MMU).

-For instance, on a 32-bit operating system, a 4 KiB (4096 Bytes) page is not just an arbitrary 4 KiB chunk of data.
-Instead, it is usually a region of memory that's aligned on a 4 KiB boundary.
+For instance, on a 32-bit operating system, a 4 KiB (4096 bytes) page is not just an arbitrary 4 KiB chunk of data.
+Instead, it is usually a region of memory that is aligned on a 4 KiB boundary.
 This is because aligning a page on a page-sized boundary lets the hardware map a virtual address to a physical address by substituting the higher bits in the address, rather than doing complex arithmetic.

 Example: Assume that we have a TLB mapping of virtual address 0x2CFC7000 to physical address 0x12345000.
 (Note that both these addresses are aligned at 4 KiB boundaries.)
 Accessing data located at virtual address va=0x2CFC7ABC causes a TLB resolution of 0x2CFC7 to 0x12345 to issue a physical access to pa=0x12345ABC.
 Here, the 20/12-bit split luckily matches the hexadecimal representation split at 5/3 digits.
 The hardware can implement this translation by simply combining the first 20 bits of the physical address (0x12345) and the last 12 bits of the virtual address (0xABC).
 This is also referred to as virtually indexed (ABC) physically tagged (12345).

-A block of data of size 2(n+1) - 1 always has one sub-block of size 2n aligned on 2n bytes.
+A block of data of size 2(n+1) − 1 always has one sub-block of size 2n aligned on 2n bytes.

 This is how a dynamic allocator that has no knowledge of alignment, can be used to provide aligned buffers, at the price of a factor two in space loss.